jamesmh/PersonalBlog/source/_posts/What-I-ve-Learned-So-Far-Building-Coravel-Open-Source-NET-Core-Tooling.md

 - [Part 2: Fluent APIs Make Developers Love Using Your .NET Libraries](https://builtwithdot.net/blog/fluent-apis-make-developers-love-using-your-net-libraries)

+# P.S

+I've been building [Coravel Pro](https://www.pro.coravel.net/) which is a suite of professional admin tools to help you kickstart and manage your next ground-breaking .NET Core app!
+Check out the [landing page](https://www.pro.coravel.net/) to see the features and keep up-to-date with the project.

 # Keep In Touch

 Don't forget to connect with me on [twitter](https://twitter.com/jamesmh_dev) or [LinkedIn](https://www.linkedin.com/in/jamesmhickey/)!